freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 - Use the "list" command
 - Try typing `ls` into the terminal
 - Make sure you are in the `freeCodeCamp` folder first
-- Enter `cd ~/project/freeCodeCamp` to get to the `freeCodeCamp` folder if you aren't there
+- Enter `cd /workspace/project/freeCodeCamp` to get to the `freeCodeCamp` folder if you aren't there

 ## 60. Change Directory

 ### 60.1

-There's two folders and three files here.
-The folders are blue and the files include their extension.
+There's several folders and files here.
+The folders are blue or green and the files include their extension.
 Next, change to that `test` directory.

 #### HINTS